UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

     ]

     ```
-* In the above example, provide all of your own values for the values inside of < > brackets.
+* In the above example, provide all of your own values for the values inside `< >` brackets.
 * The buildRegExp field can be used to map a build to a metric.
 The tags on the DevOps Test Hub test will be evaluated against the regular expression.
-* For instance, if your buildRegExp is defined as "([A-Z]+-[0-9]+)" and you tag your test with "BUILD-123" this will map the build with ID BUILD-123 in the Velocity server to the newly created metric.
+* For instance, if your buildRegExp is defined as `([A-Z]+-[0-9]+)` and you tag your test with "BUILD-123" this will map the build with ID BUILD-123 in the Velocity server to the newly created metric.
 * For help forming a regular expression based on your build ID, you can test out patterns at the following web page: https://regexr.com

-* Another option for creating is to hit the https://<velocity-url>/integration url with the integration definition as your payload:
+* Another option for creating is to hit the `https://<velocity-url>/integration` url with the integration definition as your payload:

     ```